searchcraft-inc/searchcraft-wordpress/readme.txt

 Searchcraft Cloud customers may also reach out via our Discord server for assistance or to request a custom feature.

 == Changelog ==

+= 1.1.1 =
+* New Feature - Custom post type and custom fields support is here!
+If you have a custom type you can now add it to the same search index as the standard WordPress post type.
+You can also optionally include custom fields from these types.
+* New Feature - Filter panel items are now re-orderable.
+* New Feature - Search requests now differentiate between signed in and signed out users.
+* New Feature - Filter label colors are now editable via layout GUI.
+* Updates Searchcraft JavaScript SDK to v0.13.1
+* Bugfix - option check for PublishPress authors.
+* WP 6.9 compatibility

 = 1.1.0 =